8 Types of Frogs in Costa Rica

 8. Common Tink Frog

-These types of frogs in Costa Rica are not especially hard to spot, as they often climb up rocks and leaves near water sources in search of food.
-When taking pictures of these frogs, be sure to use a long lens and a high shutter speed to capture their brilliant colors and distinctive patterns.
+These frogs in Costa Rica are not especially hard to spot.
+They often climb up rocks and leaves near water sources in search of food.
+When taking pictures of these frogs, use a long lens and a high shutter speed to capture their brilliant colors and distinctive patterns.

 You May Also Like